AkiraKane/CityUniversity2014/README.md

 This Github contains a mixture of Data Science and Python experimention work (Torch too for Deep Learning)

-Over the course of the Summer I have since been employed by DataGenic to work initially on a News Analytics System (NAS).
-The NAS will be purposefull designed for the Commodity Industry to identify pertinent News and Tweets, Sentiment Analysis and Event Detection.
+Over the course of the Summer I been employed by DataGenic, as a Data Scientist, to develop a News Analytics System (NAS).
+The NAS will be bespoke in design, where output will be specific to the Commodity Industry.
+The system will be able to identify pertinent News/Tweets, Sentiment Analysis and Event Detection.

 ##### City University